 That, he says poetically, means that "To believe in a universe as young as 6- or 7,000 years old, is to extinguish the light of most of the galaxy."

 He already attacked the Young Earth notions in the very first episode when the show did a fantastic teaching tool to explain how the universe at 13.8 billion years old would look like if it were a calendar year.
 If the Big Bang were Jan.
 1 and present day was midnight on Dec.
 31, all of recorded human history, from the pyramids to the cave men, would take place in just the last 14 seconds of that year.
 Mind blown.

 Then in episode two of Cosmos, Tyson went there.
 The entire episode was a thorough explanation of evolution and DNA and it was put in his usual entertaining, thoughtful manner that made even the most complex scientific discoveries understandable.

-Maybe the best outcome of Cosmos will be that people of faith who see no conflict with science will speak up more.
-It doesn't get much press but Catholics, Presbyterians, Methodists, most seminaries, Judaism and Muslims see no conflict between their faith and science.
+Maybe the best outcome of the Cosmos will be that people of faith who see no conflict with science will speak up more.
+It doesn't get much press but Catholics, Presbyterians, Methodists, most seminaries, Judaism and Muslims see conflict between their faith and science.
 It's only the fundamentalists of all those sects who have a problem with it.
 And they are usually the loudest.

 But that may be changing, thanks to the Fox show.